MicrosoftDocs/learn/learn-pr/azure/aks-optimize-compute-costs/includes/5-exercise-spot-node-pools.md

-You created a standard user node pool with cluster autoscaler to manage the creation of nodes as resource demands increased a decreased on the cluster in the previous exercise.
-Here, you'll add a spot node pool to reduce your cluster's operational costs even further.
+You created a standard user node pool with cluster autoscaler to manage the creation of nodes in the previous exercise and scaled the node count manually.
+Here, you'll add a spot node pool with automatic scaling to reduce your cluster's operational costs where usage isn't as predictive, but still varies.
+You'll also deploy a workload with node affinity enabled so that the pod is scheduled on nodes in the spot node pool.

 ## Enable preview features on your subscription